Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 ETA contains open source components.
 The transport, decoder and encoder components are open source.
 The reliable multicast transport and VA cache component are closed source.

-This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
-That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.
+This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.
+The BinaryPack is also available in the [release section on GitHub](https://github.com/Refinitiv/Elektron-SDK/releases) and is auto pulled by ESDK build via CMake.

 This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.